 “SQLSTATE: General error: 14 unable to open database file.”

 Whenever SQLite database corruption takes place, it becomes inaccessible.
 Before we can discuss how to repair SQLite database, let’s talk about the most common reasons for corrupt SQLite database file:

 Just because SQLite database files are ordinary disk files, overwriting is possible.
 As there’s no way to defend the SQLite database from such an act of overwriting, several severe issues may take place, such as:

-- Running file decryptor: If you’re closing and reopening a file decryptor, again and again, this action may overwrite the threads managed on SQLite log files.
+- Running file descriptor: If you’re closing and reopening a file descriptor, again and again, this action may overwrite the threads managed on SQLite log files.
 This action may replace the data and you may face corruption.

 - Deletion of a Hot journal: SQLite uses auxiliary journal files (by the same name of the database) for database recovery.
 If you rename, delete or move these journal files from the actual location, Server fails to find them.
 Hence, you can’t perform the automatic database recovery.

 SQLite provides you a facility by which you can lock SQLite database files.
 Sometimes unwanted changes done by two different processes for a single SQLite database may cause data corruption.
 In order to avoid this, you can simply lock the SQLite database.
 Where it’s a helpful feature for users, on the other hand, it may cause severe issues:

 - Missing lock details: Some file systems are treated as reliable sources for locking SQLite database.
 They might have some unresolvable internal bugs which may cause missing lock details.
 Whenever the SQLite database gets locked and lock details are missing, it becomes highly prone to corruption.